gl-aarav/Sentinel_Mac_Discord_Bot_Gemini/README.md

 Visit our official website to check the bot's status and learn more:
 [Sentinel Discord Bot](https://sentinel-discordbot.onrender.com)

-For support, feature requests, or any questions, please join our Discord server: [https://discord.gg/ZJNQQ3YT](https://discord.gg/ZJNQQ3YT) or contact us via email at gl.aarav@gmail.com.
+For support, feature requests, or any questions, please contact us via email at gl.aarav@gmail.com.

 We are always striving to improve Sentinel and greatly appreciate your feedback!